Bed and Breakfast Farmstay El Porton Verde, Managua

 - You would like a "soft landing" upon arrival in Managua.
 A friendly face picking you up and helping you to get oriented to this diverse and beautiful country is a big help.

 - You want to keep your Nicaragua experience during your whole vacation.
 Instead of a night in a regular hotel room in a chain hotel not much different from what is offered back home, your last day or so in Nicaragua can maintain the unique vibe that this country offers the traveler.

 Where are we located?

 This farm stay property, "Finca El Porton Verde," is a unique small hotel offering in Nicaragua's capital city of Managua.
-My Nicaraguan bride and I work and live on a small (eight acre) organic permaculture farm located in the breezy hills south of Managua—overlooking Ticuantepe and Masaya, Nicaragua.
+My Nicaraguan family and I work and live on a small (eight acre) organic permaculture farm located in the breezy hills south of Managua—overlooking Ticuantepe and Masaya, Nicaragua.

 Our farmstay B&B is located just five minutes from kilometer 10.5 of Carretera a Masaya, eight minutes from the modern Hospital Metropolitano Vivian Pellas, 10 minutes from the fine restaurants, shopping and entertainment of Managua, 25 minutes from the airport, 15 minutes to Masaya Volcano, 20 minutes to the artisan market of Masaya, 45 minutes to Granada, and 45 minutes to the nearest beaches.